A. MACROECONOMIC TRENDS

 Business Development Expenses:

-These include costs related to events, contests, and engagement initiatives.
-The increase in spend corresponds with growth in new business volumes.
+Business development expenses mainly comprise of events, contest and engagement initiatives.
+The increase in spend corresponds with growth in new business volumes

 Expenses of Management (EOM) consists of Commission and Operating expenses of policyholders.
 Below is the comparison of EOM for current year vs previous year: